SitePen/dstore/README.md

 * Model - A Model is an object, a set of properties, or name value pairs.
 * Property - A Property is an object representing a particular property on a Model object, facilitating access to, modification of, and monitoring of the value of a property.

+# Included Stores

+The dstore package includes several store implementations that can be used for the needs of different applications.
+These include:

+* Memory - This is simple memory-based store that takes an array and provides access to the objects in the array through the store interface.
+* Rest - This is a server-based store that sends HTTP requests following REST conventions to access and modify data requested through the store interface.
+* Request - This is a simple server-based store, like Rest, that provides read-only access to data from the server.
+* Cache - This is an aggregate store that combines a master and caching store to provide caching functionality.
+* Observable - This a mixin store that adds will track array changes and add index information to events of tracked store instances.
+This adds a track() method for tracking stores.

 # Store API

 This is a description of the `dstore/api/Store` API.